T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Abstract

 \section{Abstract}

 Neural image compression (NIC) has become the state-of-the-art for rate-distortion performance, yet its security vulnerabilities remain significantly less understood than those of classifiers.
 Existing adversarial attacks on NICs are often naive adaptations of pixel-space methods, overlooking the unique, structured nature of the compression pipeline.
 In this work, we propose a more advanced class of vulnerabilities by introducing T-MLA, the first targeted multiscale log--exponential attack framework.
-Our approach crafts adversarial perturbations in the wavelet domain by directly targeting the quality of the attacked and reconstructed images.
-This allows for a principled, offline attack where perturbations are strategically confined to specific wavelet subbands, maximizing distortion while ensuring perceptual stealth.
+We introduce adversarial perturbations in the wavelet domain that concentrate in less perceptually salient coefficients, improving the stealth of the attack.
 Extensive evaluation across multiple state-of-the-art NIC architectures on standard image compression benchmarks reveals a large drop in reconstruction quality while the perturbations remain visually imperceptible.
+On standard NIC benchmarks, T-MLA achieves targeted degradation of reconstruction quality while improving perturbation imperceptibility (higher PSNR/VIF of the perturbed inputs) compared to PGD-style baselines at comparable attack success, as summarized in our main results.
 Our findings reveal a critical security flaw at the core of generative and content delivery pipelines.